GnomeMan4201/zer0DAYSlater/README.md

 ## [ PHILOSOPHY ]

 Traditional defense is overrun.
-Speed and misdirection now matter more than brute force.
+Speed and misdirection now are as important especially in those situations stealth isnt an option.
 `zer0 DAYS later` is built for one purpose: **to manipulate perception**.

-Every artifact is intentional.
-Every decoy is weaponized.
-..it’s cognitive warfare embedded directly into the operational flow.
+Every artifact is intentional......it’s cognitive warfare embedded directly into the operational flow.

 ---